 You soon learn that you're not a guest, but someone waiting to be sold into slavery to some sea captain, leaving one of Portland's ports the next day.
 Your life has taken an unsuspecting and horrible change for the worse.
 In a few moments, you went from a free person with not a care in the world to someone else's property, to be used and abused however they saw fit.

 Reservations are needed to assure you a place and various types of tours are available.
-For tickets and all the information you need, go to the tour's web site at http://www.shanghaitunnels.info/
+For tickets and all the information you need, go to the Shanghai Tunnels Tour's web site.

 This is an absolute must-do when you are in Portland Oregon.
 The Shanghai Tunnels tour is something that you will remember and talk about for many years to come.

 Use the form below to share your own experience on the tour.
-And now that you've heard all the myth surrounding the Shanghai Tunnels, go here to get the facts!
+And now that you've heard all the myth and mystery surrounding the Shanghai Tunnels, go here to get the facts!

 What has been your experience in the Shanghai Tunnels of Portland?
 Have you any scary or interesting stories to share?
 We'd love to hear them!